raspberrypilearning/unity-marble-keyboard/en/step_1.md

 --- collapse ---

 ---
-title: I dont have a CameraRotate script
+title: I don't have a CameraRotate script
 ---

-In the AddComponent box hit <kbd>Enter</kbd> twice to create a new script called `CameraRotate`.
+In the AddComponent box click <kbd>Enter</kbd> twice to create a new script called `CameraRotate`.

 The new script will appear in your Assets folder.
-Move it into the 'Scripts' folder to organise your files.
+Move it into the Scripts folder to organise your files.

-Open the `CameraRotate` script in your script editor and type or copy and paste the following code.
+Open the `CameraRotate` script in your script editor and type or copy and paste the following code:

 --- code ---
 ---